peopleware/openapi/resource/search-index.md

 })
 // returns search index document for `/my-service/v1/x/123y/abc`
 ```

+Note that the search on `referenced` is not exposed by the search service API.

 The search index document that is returned, is the one represented above for `/my-service/v1/x/123/y/abc`.
 It must be
 updated.
 The value of its `source` is `/my-service/v1/x/123/y/abc/search-document`. `The following event is posted on